Riqardos/aws_serverless_cognito/README.md

     pythonRequirements: arn:aws:lambda:eu-central-1:365087808786:layer:rk-cognito-sls-layer:17
 ```

-2. in `/serverless-cognito-service/frontend/src/config.js` change `BASE_URL` to generated URL from output above
+2. in `/serverless-cognito-service/frontend/src/config.js` change `BASE_URL` to generated URL from output above.
+This url will be used, while calling API from react-app.

 Example:
 ```
 export const BASE_URL = 'https://j12rzplytj.execute-api.eu-central-1.amazonaws.com/dev'
 ```
-3. in `/serverless-cognito-service/frontend` run `npm run build`
+3. in `/serverless-cognito-service/frontend` run `npm run build`,
    `/build` folder with website will be created
-4. in `/serverless-cognito-service` run `serverless client deploy`
+4. in `/serverless-cognito-service` run `npm run deploy-frontend`
-   the website will be deployed into S3 bucket as static
+   The website will be deployed into S3 bucket as static web site using `serverless-finch` plugin

 Now you should see output like this:
 ```